Killygordon: Amenities

-Killygordon has one pub, St. Patrick's Catholic church at the Crossroads, a Presbyterian church at Liscooley and St. Anne's Church of Ireland at Monellan.
+Killygordon has one pub.
+Other amenities include St. Patrick's Catholic church at the Crossroads, a Presbyterian church at Liscooley and St. Anne's Church of Ireland at Monellan.

 Economy

-The main employer in the area is Donegal Creameries Plc which is based in the nearby village of the Crossroads, a dairy company which supplies fresh milk to all of Donegal.
-As one of the largest employers in the county, it employs over 100 people and has been in operation since 1989.
-They sponsor most sports in Donegal including the GAA County team and the Finn Harps FC.
+The main employer in the area is Donegal Creameries Plc which is based in the nearby village of the Crossroads.
+The dairy company, which is one of the largest employers in the county and employs over 100 people, has been in operation since 1989.
+They sponsor a number of sports in County Donegal, including the Donegal county football team and Finn Harps FC.

+The Killygordon/Crossroads area is also home to McMenamin Engineering (a steel fabrication company) and Mantis Cranes (a crane rental and manufacturer).

 Places of interest

-Monellan Castle, situated two miles outside the village, was built during the 18th century, and part of the 35 room dwelling was underground, to be used as a place of safety - if such was required.
-The castle and its gardens were in proper condition for some time after the Catholic Emancipation Act in 1775, until its demolition in the 1930s - on orders given to the Irish Land Commission from the Government of the day.
+Monellan Castle, a castellated mansion which was previously located approximately two miles outside the village, was built during the 18th century.
+Parts of the 35-room dwelling were built underground, to be used as a place of safety - if such was required.
+The house and its gardens were in proper condition for some time after the Roman Catholic Relief Act 1778, until its demolition in the 1930s - on orders given to the Irish Land Commission by the government.

 Demographics

-The population of Greater Killygordon is just over six hundred people.
-The village and surrounding areas have a large Church of Ireland and Presbyterian minority, however, Roman Catholicism is the main religion practised.
+As of the 2022 census, Killygordon had a population of over 700 people.
+While the village and surrounding areas have a large Church of Ireland and Presbyterian minority, Roman Catholicism is the main religion practised.
+As of the 2022 census, 84% of respondents indicated that they were Catholic, 7% were of other stated religions and 9% had no religion or no stated religion.

-Industry

-Killygordon - Crossroads is home to some major companies including Donegal Creameries, McMenamin Engineering - a steel fabrication company and Mantis Cranes - a crane rental and manufacturer.

 Sport

 The local Gaelic football team is Aodh Rua (Red Hugh's) and Setanta is the local hurling team.
 They have separate Gaelic Athletic Association (GAA) grounds and both are located at the Crossroads.

-Curragh Athletic Football Club are the local football club, featuring teams from under-10 up to senior men's sides in Curragh Athletic grounds.
+Curragh Athletic Football Club are the local association football (soccer) club, featuring teams from under-10 up to senior men's sides in Curragh Athletic grounds.

 Finn Harps F.C. operate an underage academy and training facilities in Crossroads, at the former Curragh Athletic grounds.
-Three pitches are currently in use with underage boys and girls teams from under-11 up to under-19 making use of the facilities.
+Three pitches are in use with underage boys and girls teams from under-11 up to under-19 making use of the facilities.

 Education

-Killygordon has two primary schools: Dromore National School and Killygordon National School.
+There are two national (primary) schools in the area: Dromore National School and Killygordon National School.
 The Crossroads has one primary school, Gleneely National School.

 The people of Killygordon get their secondary education either at the Finn Valley College (formally known as Stranorlar Vocational School), St. Columba's College Stranorlar or at the Royal and Prior, Raphoe.

+Townlands and electoral divisions

+There are twenty-nine townlands, two hamlets and two electoral divisions in Killygordon.

 Transport

 Killygordon railway station opened in September 1863, but closed on 1 January 1960.

 There is a bus service which connects Killygordon with Stranorlar and Strabane.
 From Stranorlar, there are routes to Letterkenny, Derry, Strabane, Dublin, Sligo and Galway.
 In Strabane there are Ulsterbus services to Derry, Omagh, and Belfast.